 Chemicals which alter hormones are everywhere.
 They are in our foods, and the toys that our children play with.
 Bisphenol-A (BPA) has become very controversial in recent years, because it is known to disrupt the hormones, thus leading to earlier puberty onset, and problematic pregnancies.
 BPA has also been implicated for causing brain damage, cancer, diabetes, and heart problems.
 This chemical has been found in the urine of 90% of Americans.
 It is in drinking bottles, clear plastic containers, aluminum cans and aluminum drinking bottles (they have a clear BPA inner lining).
 BPA is an ingredient that is never labeled.

 Until labeling becomes mandatory for all of these chemicals, children will continue to be exposed to them, without the consent of their parents.
 It is no mystery why puberty is happening earlier, infertility is common, and breast cancer is on the rise.
-Worse is the fact that a lack of labeling on products containing these chemicals makes studying their effects difficult for researchers.
+Worse is the fact that a lack of labeling on products containing these chemicals even makes studying their effects difficult.